A Beginner’s Guide to First Lady Pat Nixon

 Thelma Catherine Ryan was born just before midnight on March 16, 1912, in a miner’s shack in Ely, Nevada.
 Her father, the proud son of first generation Irish immigrants, decided almost immediately that his new daughter’s birthday should thereafter be celebrated on March 17th, St. Patrick’s Day.
 He affectionately christened her, “My St. Patrick’s babe in the morning.”

-The Ryan family set down roots on a 10 and a half acre farm in Artesia, California.
+The Ryan’s set down roots on a 10 and a half acre farm in Artesia, California.

-In 1932, Thelma Ryan changed her name to Patricia “Pat” Ryan.
-In the fall of that year, she was offered the opportunity to travel outside California for the first time in her life.
+In the fall of 1932, Patricia Ryan or Pat (as she now preferred to be called), was offered the opportunity to travel outside California for the first time in her life.
 An elderly couple from Connecticut, who had been visiting California for several months, needed someone to drive them, and their car, back East.
 Despite never having driven outside the state – let alone across the country – the couple hired the 20-year-old after a single interview.
 The payment consisted of a bus ticket home to Artesia.

-Pat Ryan decided to stay with family in New York and took courses in radiology and worked as a technician before heading home.
+Pat Ryan decided to stay with family in New York and learned the art of medical care before heading home.

 At Whittier High School, teachers were expected to be involved in the community outside of school.
 Since Pat Ryan had experience in acting during her time at USC, she decided her community involvement would be to try out for the play, The Dark Tower, which was being staged by the Whittier Community Players.
 Unbeknownst to Pat Ryan, also at the tryouts was the up-and-coming young Whittier attorney, Richard M. Nixon.